MicrosoftDocs/win32/desktop-src/ADSchema/a-accountexpires.md

 The high part of this large integer corresponds to the **dwHighDateTime** member of the [**FILETIME**](/windows/desktop/api/minwinbase/ns-minwinbase-filetime) structure and the low part corresponds to the **dwLowDateTime** member of the **FILETIME** structure.

 When an account is created, the account is initially set to Never Expire.
-The accountExpires attribute is set to the default of 9223372036854775807, a value which corresponds the maximum value of a 64-bit signed integer.
-If an account is configured with an expiration date, the accountExpires value is configured to the **FILETIME** value for the expiration date.
-If at any point in time an account which was configured with an expiration time is set back to Never Expires, the accountExpires attribute is then set to 0.
+The **accountExpires** attribute is set to the default of `9223372036854775807`, a value which corresponds the maximum value of a 64-bit signed integer.
+If an account is configured with an expiration date, the **accountExpires** value is configured to the **FILETIME** value for the expiration date.
+If at any point in time an account which was configured with an expiration time is set back to Never Expires, the **accountExpires** attribute is then set to `0`.